shuai-xu/flink/docs/dev/table/sql_optimization.md

   <img src="{{ site.baseurl }}/fig/local_agg.png" width="70%" height="70%" />
 </div>

-#### Distinct-split
+#### Distinct-agg split

 Local-Global optimization is effective to eliminate data skew for normal aggregation, such as SUM, COUNT, MAX, MIN.
 But its performance is not satisfactory when dealing with distinct aggregation.
-Distinct-Split is thus proposed to solve this problem by splitting a distinct group aggregation into two layers of aggregation automatically(Agg1 and Agg2, the splitting results of built-in aggregate functions are shown in the following table).
+Distinct-agg split is thus proposed to solve this problem by splitting a distinct group aggregation into two layers of aggregation automatically(Agg1 and Agg2, the splitting results of built-in aggregate functions are shown in the following table).
 The records under a hot key are breaked up by adding a bucket number of the distinct

 <table class="table table-bordered">
     <thead>